Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 2.2: in via qui ambulaveris: this does not appear in the sources edited by Black.

-<h3 id="oe-handbook-comm"><i>Old English Handbook</i> I (<i><a href="#oe-handbook">link to edition</a></i>)</h3>In 1965, Roger Fowler published what he called 'A Late Old English Handbook for the use of a Confessor'.[^9]   This is a somewhat misleading title: what he printed was in fact a series of six texts for use in penitence and confession, some or all of which appear in the same manuscripts, and not always in the sequence to which he assigned them.
-The first of the six, to which I will refer as Handbook I, is not even in Old English, but in Latin.
-Fowler finds this first section in: Brussels, Bibliothèque Royale 8558-63 (2498) (which he designates by the abbreviation Bx); Cambridge, Corpus Christi College 265 (C); twice in Cambridge, Corpus Christi College 201 (D, the first text being incomplete); and London, British Library Cotton MS Tiberius A III (N).<!--SHOULD I USE THESE ABBREVIATIONS?-->
+<h3 id="oe-handbook-comm">Commentary on the <i>Old English Handbook</i> I (<i><a href="#oe-handbook">link to edition</a></i>)</h3>In 1965, Roger Fowler published what he called ‘A Late Old English Handbook for the use of a Confessor’.[^9]  This is a somewhat misleading title: what he printed was in fact a series of six texts, the first of which (<i>Handbook</i> I) is in Latin, for use in penitence and confession; the six often appear in the same manuscripts, but not always all together, or in the sequence to which he assigned them.<br>
 <br>
-Unknown to Fowler, the text also appears at this point in Cotton MS Tiberius C VI, with only minor differences from his source texts: I have discussed this text, and its presence in Tiberius C VI, elsewhere.[^8]  This text is a Latin <i>ordo confessionis</i> attributed to St Jerome, which briefly explains how and why a penitent should confess, before instructing him to prostrate himself and pray to the Virgin and the saints for their intercessions, before giving a litany and creed to say before going to see the confessor.
+<i>Handbook</i> I, attributed to St Jerome, briefly explains how and why a penitent should confess, before instructing him to prostrate himself and pray to the Virgin and the saints for their intercessions, before giving a litany and creed to say before going to see a confessor.
+Fowler finds this first section in: Brussels, Bibliothèque Royale 8558-63 (2498) (which he designates by the abbreviation Bx); Cambridge, Corpus Christi College 265 (C); twice in Cambridge, Corpus Christi College 201 (D, the first text being incomplete); and London, British Library Cotton MS Tiberius A III (N).<!--SHOULD I USE THESE ABBREVIATIONS?-->  Unknown to Fowler, the text also appears at this point in Cotton MS Tiberius C VI, with only minor differences from his source texts: I have discussed this text, and its presence in Tiberius C VI, elsewhere.[^8]  Here, I present images from the analogue manuscripts by way of comparison with Tiberius C VI.

 3.1: ordo confessionis sacerdotum et omnium clericorum secundum hiernonimum tractatorem: Bx, C and N simply have ‘ordo confessionis Sancti Heronimi’, D no heading at all.<!--SHOW IMAGES FROM THE OTHER MSS IF POSSIBLE-->

-3.2: ita dicendo tribus vicibus: this instruction does not appear in the other sources, but the prayer ‘Criste audi nos’, omitted from Tiberius, does.
+3.2: ita dicendo tribus vicibus: this instruction does not appear in the other sources.

+3.3: Sancta maria ora pro me: the other sources do not give the litany in full.

+3.4: Credo in unum deum: the other sources do not give the creed in full.

 3.xx: Confessio eni<i>m</i> sanat · Confessio iustificat: the first version in D ends here, followed by a blank space of about thirteen lines, followed by ‘Preueniat hunc famulum tuum’ (see 3.xx below).
 <br>